-In this work, novel techniques for tight and flexible static timing analysis were developed most suitable-but not restricted to-dynamic scheduling schemes.
-The essence of our approach lies in providing frequency-aware bounds on the WCET through static-timing analysis.
+In this work, novel techniques for tight and flexible static timing analysis were developed most suitable - but not restricted to - dynamic scheduling schemes.
+The essence of our approach lies in providing frequency-aware bounds on the WCET through static timing analysis.
 Using a frequency-sensitive parametric model, we can capture the effect of combined DFS/DVS on the WCEC and, thus, accurately model the WCET over any frequency range.
-These techniques are implemented in a FAST tool leveraging prior expertise on static timing analysis.
-Experiments show the capability of FAST to derive safe upper bounds on the WCET, which are almost as tight (within 1%) as conventional, nonparametric timing analysis.
+These techniques are implemented in a frequency-aware static timing analysis (FAST) tool leveraging prior expertise on static timing analysis.
+Experiments show the capability of FAST to derive safe upper bounds on the WCET, which are almost as tight (within 1%) as conventional, non-parametric timing analysis.
 FAST equations can also be used to improve existing DVS scheduling schemes to ensure that the effect of frequency scaling on WCET is considered and that the WCET used is not exaggerated.
 This is demonstrated by incorporating FAST into three DVS scheduling schemes.
-Results indicate significant energy savings over the base DVS schedulers because of FAST for two different power models.
+Results indicate significant energy savings over the base DVS schedulers due to FAST.
 To the best of our knowledge, this study of DVS effects on timing analysis is unprecedented.